For what type of crime can I get compensation?

 - Certificate of payment or non-payment of related sums from other sources (employer’s insurance fund, private insurance company)

-- Any other document that is relevant or constitutes proof of loss, reduction of your income, increase in your expenses, or incapacity to carry on an occupation.
+- Any other document that is relevant or constitutes proof of loss, reduction of your income, increase in your expenses, or incapacity to carry out a profession

 Are there administrative or other charges to be paid when the claim is received and processed?

-Yes, EUR 100 before the case is examined by the Compensation Authority, failing which the application will be rejected.
+Yes, EUR 50 before the case is examined by the Compensation Authority, failing which, the application will be rejected.

 Which authority decides on compensation claims (in national cases)?